Paleo Turkey Meatballs (keto with egg-free option)

-Think you need to give up meatballs if you're avoiding grains?
-You don't--and this healthy meatball recipe without breadcrumbs, but loaded with lots of wholesome ingredients is sure prove that.
+Think you need to give up meatballs if you’re avoiding grains?
+You don’t since this healthy meatball recipe has no breadcrumbs, but still holds together well and tastes great.

 The recipe is so simple you can have healthy turkey meatballs any day of the week, making for a great easy meal prep even picky eaters will love.